uzii9/LabLens/README.md

 ---

-**Built with ❤️ for Alberta Health Services**
+**Built with ❤️ for AHS lab report analysis**

-For technical support or questions about this implementation, please contact the AHS Digital Health team.
+For technical support or questions about this implementation, please contact the LabLens development team.